IJHidding/Programming1Project/README.md

 Select province by adding the name of the province after -p:
 `python main.py -p Groningen Friesland`

+When running more than two provinces, the differences within provinces are very small compared the difference between provinces.
+To see the spread within a province on the PCA plot either limit the run to only two provinces of interest or use the scroll zoom functionality to zoom in on a single province point on the plot.
+This will reveal more points eventually.

 ### Design choices
 For this analysis of the data it was chosen to try and combine all factors potentially influencing age death.
 Then a